Atahualpa (ship): Russian vessel

 In December 1813 Atahualpa and another ship were sold to Alexander Baranov of the Russian–American Company for 20,000 sealskins.
 The Atahualpa was renamed Behring or Bering.
 James Bennett served as its captain while under RAC ownership.
 He first sailed the ship to Okhotsk to pick up the furs being used to buy the ship.

 Bennett sailed Bering back to Hawaii to pick up provisions for Russian America, arriving at Kauai in early October 1814.
 He made stops at Honolulu, Oahu, and Maui, before returning to Kauai.
 Off Niʻihau on 1 January 1815 a leak was discovered, so Bering returned to Honolulu for repairs, after which Bennett sailed back to Kauai, arriving at Waimea Bay on 30 January 1815.
 During a gale on 30 January 1815, Bering was damaged and drifted toward the shore.
-At 3:00 AM, 31 January 1815, the ship was struck the beach in Waimea Bay, Kauai.
+At 3:00 AM, 31 January 1815, the ship struck the beach in Waimea Bay, Kauai.
 Bennett and his crew were stranded on Kauai for two months until 11 April 1815, when they obtained passage on the Albatross, under Captain William Smith.
 The Native Hawaiian chief Kaumualiʻi kept the ship's goods, including the cargo of furs and the crew's personal possessions.
 Captain Smith took Bennett to Sitka, Alaska, where he informed Baranov of the loss of Bering and tried to convince him to use force to retrieve the cargo and other property.
 Baranov decided to try diplomacy and sent Georg Anton Schäffer to Hawaii on the ship Isabella.

 Schäffer first went to the Island of Hawaii and met with King Kamehameha.
 He then went to Oahu and then Kauai.
 On 2 June 1816 Kaumualiʻi agreed to return the cargo that remained and pay restitution in sandalwood for any items that could no longer be accounted for.